What kinds of funds support LBC operations? The Flavors of Money

 : Simple appeals for a restoration to past funding levels are unlikely to be compelling unless they explicitly address any overall University and College budget cuts that have occurred in the meantime.

 , LBC's Advancement Officer, welcomes the opportunity to collaborate with faculty and staff on communicating the most exciting accomplishments and aspirations of the college to our alumni, donors, and friends.
-Please let him know about your accomplishments and aspirations, and what kinds of alumni involvement or donor support might lead to even greater achievements in the future.
+Please let her know about your accomplishments and aspirations, and what kinds of alumni involvement or donor support might lead to even greater achievements in the future.

 .
 Our alumni and friends love to stay informed about the exciting things going on in LBC.
-Mark's office publishes on-line and hard-copy newsletters throughout the year, as well as maintaining an extensive news listing on the alumni website.
+Danielle's office publishes on-line and hard-copy newsletters throughout the year, as well as maintaining an extensive news listing on the alumni website.

 .
 The College is very interested in building strong relationships with external partners, and these often start by identifying specific projects on topics of mutual interest.
 Your recent article, senior seminar, or student event may be the link that starts a productive conversation with a new partner.

 .
-He has the most up-to-date information about what scholarships are available and which new ones are coming on-line soon.
+She has the most up-to-date information about what scholarships are available and which new ones are coming on-line soon.
 On occasion, he has been able to arrange one-time scholarship support to help students undertake unusual educational opportunities, such as international research internships.

 .
 Faculty and staff support of the College is extremely important, not only because of the direct impact each dollar makes, but also because these gifts show a strong community spirit that inspires other donors.

-If you are open to involving LBC alumni in a course, program, or event that you are arranging on campus or elsewhere, tell Mark.
+If you are open to involving LBC alumni in a course, program, or event that you are arranging on campus or elsewhere, tell Danielle.
 And if you have a specific idea about the role they might play, all the better.

 Many of our alumni have expressed strong interest in mentoring LBC students, offering internships, and otherwise helping the next generation achieve their dreams.
-But this only works if a course, event, or program is ready to engage these alumni with students --- and if Mark
+But this only works if a course, event, or program is ready to engage these alumni with students --- and if Danielle

 knows that the opportunity exists.